sjswuitchik/summerREU2020/week2/week2_outline.md

 ## Step 2: Clean up the SAMs and convert to BAMs

 Before we can create a single file per individual, we want to convert them to BAM files and clean them up.
 We're going to do this in six steps that will be initiated by using a for loop in a slurm script that will be called within another script.
-Remember, you'll need the #SBATCH commands and module load command in your scripts before the commands.
+Remember, you'll need the #SBATCH commands in your scripts before the commands.

 ### script 1: spp_bams.sh